 Is there enough literature available on this topic?

 What is the question that my research is answering?

 Is my topic going to be new and interesting to my audience?

 Brainstorming keywords for your topic will help you refine your topic, find the most information about your topic and save you time by helping you search databases in a more efficient and systematic way.

 (Why?
 Different authors will refer to the same concept in different ways.
 Having a comprehensive list of keywords to search will help you find more information about your topic!)

 1. Pick out the main ideas in your research question.
-For example, the main ideas in this research question are in bold: “Why did so many people emigrate from Ireland after the famine?"
+For example, the main ideas in this research question are in bold: "How does Schopenhauer borrow from and build upon classic Buddist and Hindu texts?"